JaesonWatts/JaesonWatts/README.md

 During my convalescence I have been working at self study of CompTia A+ materials, linux admin practices, and full stack development.

 I believe the skills I have developed over my lifetime as a computerphile as well as the dedicated learning I have been focused on would be a great asset to any company that hires me to the team.
-I have a basic knowledge of Python and the Pandas library and I am proficient with HTML, CSS, Javascript, Ruby, and Ruby-on-Rails, and continue to learn everyday.
+I have a basic knowledge of Python and the Pandas library and I am proficient with HTML, CSS, Javascript, Ruby, Ruby-on-Rails, React, and Redux, and continue to learn everyday.

 🌱 I’m currently on track to graduate Flatiron School's Full Time Online Software Engineering Bootcamp in September, 2020.